Conventional braces vs. clear aligners

 Braces are definitely the best-known orthodontic technique.
 It is important to know that braces have changed a great deal in recent years and are now more discreet.

-Small metal or porcelain brackets are bonded to the front of the teeth and interconnected by an arch wire, the tightness of which may vary, to gradually shift the teeth according to a predetermined plan.
+A small metal or porcelain brackets are bonded to the front of the teeth and interconnected by an arch wire, the tightness of which may vary, to gradually shift the teeth according to a predetermined plan.
 This setup applies very slight but steady pressure on the teeth to move them into their optimal position.
 The wire will need to be replaced several times with a thicker wire to continue shifting the teeth until the desired results are obtained.

 Braces correct the position of the teeth both individually and simultaneously.